Precision Medicine Doctoral Training Programme

 • I am an International student, am I eligible to apply to the programme?

-Yes, the MRC funded Doctoral Training Programme in Precision Medicine is open to international applicants.
+The MRC funded Doctoral Training Programme in Precision Medicine is open to international applicants.
+UKRI caps the number of international applicants to 30% of the cohort.

 To be classed as a home student, candidates must meet the following criteria: